spatton0704/W_S5_Challenge/README.md

 Make sure that each element you create uses the **exact same class names and text contents** as those in the design!
 Also, render the learners **in the same order** as they arrive from Endpoint A.

-As for interactivity, all the behaviors on the page as the user clicks on the cards boil down to **changes in text contents of some elements, and changes to some class names** which can be observed in the [mock](https://w-s5-challenge.herokuapp.com/).
-Do not use any other mechanisms!
-Do not use inline styles!

-It might seem like you need several click handlers on different elements inside the card, but that would just make the code more complicated.
-Remember, events bubble up from the target to its ancestor elements!
-It's easier to just attach an event listener on the card element, and then **check who the target of the click is before taking the appropriate action**.
+As for [interactivity](https://w-s5-challenge.herokuapp.com/), when a card is selected, any other card becomes unselected.
+The newly selected card acquires a class of "selected", and the info message at the top of the page changes.
+When de-selecting a card, you must remove the class of "selected" from it, and change the message at the top of the page back to "No learner is selected".

 ❗ Only make changes to the `frontend/index.js` file.

+❗ Only change texts and class names!
+Do not use inline styles for the challenge

+❗ **OPTIONAL GOALS (Not required to obtain full marks for the challenge):**

+- Make the selected card show the ID of the learner next to their name.
+- Make the mentors list expand and collapse like in the mock.

 Reach out if you get too stuck, and have fun!